Here Are The 10 Oldest Restaurants in NJ

 Once you set your eyes on Ye Olde Centerton Inn, you’ll think it popped right out of a textbook.
 This tavern has been in existence since 1706 and is widely known as one of the oldest restaurants in NJ, continuously owned and operated.
 Everything from the rustic lettering on the exterior of the building to the old-fashioned wallpaper in the dining room feels like a historical artifact.

 The inn has remained a popular spot for locals to dine and even host large events: weddings, birthdays, and more.
-Ye Olde Centerton Inn’s menu offers homey American food such as their Governor’s pork tenderloin, the baconizer, and much more!
+Ye Olde Centerton Inn’s menu offers homey American cuisine, including their Governor’s pork tenderloin, The Baconizer, and more.

 The Farmhouse at the Grand Colonial Hampton — Hampton, NJ